 Gaining statutory status gave us an initial limited role in making decisions regarding operational railways in the North of England.
 The statutory powers enabled Transport for the North to co-manage (jointly with the Department for Transport) franchised rail services through the Rail North Partnership (RNP), a franchise management team based in TfN's Leeds office.
 This is a positive example of an initial step in devolution and we work closely with DfT in addressing the many challenges on the railway.
 We continue to press for greater devolution, as under current arrangements DfT are the budget holder and as such there are wide ranging matters where they retain final decision making.
+A review of the relationship between elected leaders (on the Rail North Committee) and the Rail North Partnership is being undertaken as part of the implementation of the recommendations in the Blake Jones Review.

-RNP has continued to hold the industry to account for service delivery through day to day contract management, as well as securing additional compensation for passengers.
-A major part of the past year was working through issues with the Northern franchise and then preparing for the transfer to the operator of last resort.
-RNP works to a jointly agreed business plan.
+The RNP has continued to hold the industry to account for service delivery through day to day contract management, as well as securing additional compensation for passengers.
+A major part of the past year was working through issues with the Northern franchise and then preparing for the transfer to the Operator of Last Resort.
+The RNP works to a jointly agreed business plan.
 The structure of the partnership and TfN's involvement is shown in the diagram below.